devya10/LoanVault/README.md

 My Contributions: Authentication system, database schema (SQLite), QR-PDF flow.
 A fully offline, USB-authenticated system for managing ornament-based loans.
 Built with React and Node.js, this project emphasizes data privacy, security through hardware tokens (USB), and smart automation for loan handling.

-🧩 Project Highlights
-This system is designed to be used in environments where internet connectivity isn’t guaranteed, and data security is critical.
-It works entirely with local hardware (USB), encrypts all data, and only allows operations if the correct USB device is connected.Perfect!
-Here’s the updated `README.md` with everything you’ll need to publish a **developer-friendly**, **authentic-looking**, and professional GitHub project — including:

-* ✅ Polished intro
-* 🖼️ Optional banner placeholder
-* 🎞️ GIF demo section
-* 📦 Features
-* ⚙️ Setup instructions
-* 📁 Folder structure
-* 🤝 Contribution guidelines
-* 🪪 License

----

 ```markdown
 # USB-Secured Ornament Loan Management System